zyddnys/manga-image-translator/README_CN.md

                                              additional typesetting.
 Ignores some other argument
                                              options
---gpt-config GPT_CONFIG                      Path to GPT config file, more info in README --mtpe                                       Turn on/off machine translation post editing (MTPE) on
+--gpt-config GPT_CONFIG                      Path to GPT config file, more info in README --use-mtpe                                   Turn on/off machine translation post editing (MTPE) on
                                              the command line (works only on linux right now) --save-text                                  Save extracted text and translations into a text file.
 --save-text-file SAVE_TEXT_FILE              Like --save-text but with a specified file path.